RevolutionAnalytics/quickcheck/docs/tutorial.md

 [1] TRUE
 ```

+Sounds contrived, but if you start with the assumption that in `quickcheck` random is the default, it make sense that slightly more complex expressions be necessary to express determinism.
 Another simple constructor is `select` which creates a generator that picks randomly from a list, provided as argument -- not unlike `sample`, but consistent with the `quickcheck` definition of generator.

 ```r